Gordon Todd Skinner: Aftermath

-Relation to Brandon Andres Green
+Relation to Brandon Green

 Background

-Skinner said he was in a good mood in early 2003, and planned to leave the United States, but eventually became "disheveled and unkempt", having lost weight and sleep over his falling out with Pickard, and his presence to investigating authorities.
-Around the same time, Cole was dating an 18-year-old drug dealer named Brandon Andres Green, from Broken Arrow, Oklahoma.
+Skinner said he was in a good mood in early 2003, and planned to leave the U.S., but eventually became "disheveled and unkempt", having lost weight and sleep over his falling out with Pickard, and his presence to investigating authorities.
+Around the same time, Cole was dating an 18-year-old drug dealer from Broken Arrow, Oklahoma, named Brandon Andres Green.
 The two met in April.
 When Green met Skinner later, Skinner asked him if he was interested in a drug operation in Amsterdam that involved a kilo of LSD.
 Cole and Skinner then started mentoring him on drug dealing.

 Skinner became more bothered by Cole and Green's relationship over the following months; they eventually escaped from Skinner, because they feared him.
 One night he broke into their collective apartment when only Cole was home.
 He forced her into his car, and then sped away.
 Cole said he had threatened to drive off a bridge.
 Cole and Green requested a restraining order against Skinner on June 9, but they canceled the idea when Skinner agreed to pay them off in MDMA pills.
 They then told the DEA that Skinner had an MDMA lab at his mother's company in Tulsa, and that Green had dealt for him.
 They traveled to Las Vegas, where they devised a plan to leave the country together.
 They ultimately decided against it, considering their poor financial situation.
 Later, Cole asked Green to go to a grocery store.
 When Green returned, she was gone, leaving a note saying she had left for California to get false passports from the Brotherhood of Eternal Love.
 In actuality, she returned to Tulsa to resume her relationship with Skinner, because he had plenty of money and drugs.
 She then married Skinner.
 In 2006, Cole claimed she had spoken to DEA agents at some point in her past, and guessed it was after the Las Vegas trip.
 She said that Skinner had been keeping her drugged, threatened her into marrying him.
 She and Green left for Las Vegas, she said, because Skinner was aware that the two had been talked to, and had threatened to report them to the DEA.